Have questions about your research?

 - Allison Benedetti, Librarian for Advanced Research and Engagement

-- Martin J. Brennan, Copyright and Licensing Librarian
+- Martin J. Brennan, Copyright Librarian (Current Chair)

 - Heather Briston, University Archivist